Above all, engine cooling fans, need to work properly, to cool your engine.

-The design of new vehicles with smaller front grids and smaller space under the hood; has reinforced the need to force air flow.
-The fan system provides an efficient air flow and optimizes the heat exchange to the radiator.
-It is usually located at the front of the vehicle, either in front or behind the radiator.
+As a result, the engine cooling fan, provides an efficient air flow and optimizes, the heat exchange to the radiator.
+It is usually located, at the front of the vehicle, either in front or behind the radiator.

 On some late model vehicles, the cooling fan can change speed to increase or decrease cooling as needed.
-Some fans may have a low, medium and high speed range while others have additional speed settings.
-You may hear the fan running when you shut off the engine after driving.
+Some fans may have a low, medium and high speed range, while others have additional speed settings.
+You may hear the fan running, when you shut off the engine after driving.
 This is normal.
-But the fan should shut off after several minutes as the engine cools down.
+But, the fan should shut off after several minutes, as the engine cools down.

 Checking Engine Cooling Fans

-Everything electrical is supported by a fuse.
-So, that if there is an electrical surge going towards a piece of electronic equipment; the fuse cuts the electric supply to that particular equipment saving it from destruction.
+Everything electrical, is supported by a fuse.
+So, that if there is an electrical surge going towards a piece of electronic equipment; the fuse cuts the electric supply to that particular equipment, saving it from destruction.

-If the fan is not working even when the car is heating up; there might be a problem with the wiring.
-You need to inspect all the wiring leading into and out from the radiator fan.
-It is possible that a wire has worn out due to heat and needs replacement.
+If the fan is not working, even when the car is heating up; there might be a problem with the wiring.
+You need to inspect all the wiring, leading into and out from the radiator fan.
+It is possible that a wire has worn out, due to heat and needs replacement.

 Faulty Temperature Sensor

 The (ECU) is responsible for starting the engine cooling fan, once the engine gets hot.
 The (ECU) receives information from the temperature sensor, which signals the (ECU) to initiate the fan.